Architectural Design Solutions: Using ICFs for Stylish Structures

 Adobe Revival Architectural Style Design Flexibility

-Architect Gregg Abel utilized Fox Blocks ICFs to solve the challenge of constructing the tight-radius wall that accentuates this adobe-style home's front entrance in Laguna Beach, CA. Professional builders hand-constructed a 3-foot radius wall from a 5-foot radius block adapted into a 3-foot radius curve, making it tight and sturdy by tying it together with Fox Blocks HV Clips.
+Architect Gregg Abel utilized Fox Blocks ICFs to solve the challenge of constructing the tight-radius wall that accentuates this adobe-style home's front door design in Laguna Beach, CA. Professional builders hand-constructed a 3-foot radius wall from a 5-foot radius block adapted into a 3-foot radius curve, making it tight and sturdy by tying it together with Fox Blocks HV Clips.

 Designing this adobe-style home with non-toxic ICFs produced air-tight, moisture-resistant walls and created a comfortable and healthy indoor environment.